onja-org/w2_css_sass_hands_on/lab/README.md

 - `npm run dev` - Watch for changes and auto-compile (use while coding)
 - `npm run build-once` - Compile once and stop
 - `npm run clean` - Delete compiled CSS files
+- `npm test` - Run Jest tests to verify your SASS exercises and ensure each step meets the project goals.

 ## 💡 Tips for Success